carlosdamazio/carlosdamazio.github.io/_posts/2018-02-26-[EN]-welcome-to-my-lair.md

 ![math](https://media.giphy.com/media/3o7aCWDyW0PJCsxHna/giphy.gif)

-## Artificial Intelligence and Machine Learning (with a grain of salf of Data Science)
+## Artificial Intelligence and Machine Learning (with a bit of Data Science)
 I don't know a single thing about these topics and I find them the most interesting that I've ever heard about, even for a little.
 If I do learn something, lemme share it with you.
 ![mlai](https://media.giphy.com/media/vYstuBjPOVRNm/giphy.gif)